marcoyuuu/AI-Search-Algorithms/README.md

 This project implements and analyzes state-space search algorithms to solve Problems 3.7 and 3.9 from *Artificial Intelligence: A Modern Approach (3rd Edition)*.
 The focus is on:

-- **Uninformed Search:** BFS, DFS, Uniform Cost Search (UCS)
+- **Uninformed Search:** Implementations of Breadth-First Search (BFS), Depth-First Search (DFS), and Uniform Cost Search (UCS).
-- **Informed Search:** A* (using a Euclidean heuristic)
+- **Informed Search:** The A* search algorithm using a Euclidean heuristic.
-- **Graph Search vs. Tree Search:** Evaluating efficiency and optimality
+- **Graph Search vs. Tree Search:** Evaluating efficiency and optimality when exploring different problem instances.
-- **Handling Negative Step Costs:** Implementing Bellman-Ford and Johnson’s Algorithms for problems with negative weights (code provided from UC Berkeley’s repository)
+- **Handling Negative Step Costs:** Addressing challenges posed by negative weights using the Bellman-Ford and Johnson’s algorithms (adapted from the UC Berkeley AI Repository).

-Additionally, the project features a custom environment that replicates Figure 3.31 using a manually defined state space with polygons.
-Enhanced visualization routines both display and save figures (with descriptive filenames) in a designated folder.
+Additionally, the project features a custom environment that replicates Figure 3.31 using a manually defined state space based on polygons.
+Advanced visualization routines are included to both display and save figures (with descriptive filenames) to a designated folder.

+For further analysis, the project also includes a Jupyter Notebook and written reports that cover detailed experimental results and problem analyses.

 ---